Is it possible to change our mind?

 America spent two generations fighting the war on drugs started by President Nixon.
 Some estimates are over $1 trillion has been spent.
 Did we get a good return on our trillion dollars?

-Is this level of incarceration from the War on Drugs, which is 100 times the levels of 1968, reducing drug use and drug overdoses?

-In 1968 we had just 5,000 people die of a drug overdose.
+In 1968, just 5,000 people died of a drug overdose.
 That number has grown almost every year until we experienced over 93,000 deaths from drug overdose in 2020.
-No, the data is clear, the War on Drugs is not working.
+No, the data is clear, the war on drugs is not working.

 About 8% of Floridians used illicit drugs in the last month.
 That’s about 1.5 million Floridians.